 Coconut Donuts (Recipe adopted from Feasting on Fruit; makes 6 donuts)

 Preheat the oven to 180 degrees celsius.
-In a blender, combine the dried ingredients: oats, coconut flour, flax seeds, baking soda, and baking powder.
-Blend until it is a fine flour consistency.
-Transfer to a bowl and add the apple cider vinegar and coconut milk.
-Stir to combine.
-Grease your donut pan and fill each donut almost to the top.
+In a blender, combine all ingredients and blend well.
+Grease your donut pan and fill each donut shape almost to the top.
 I use a ladle to make filling a bit easier.
-Bake the donuts for 15 minutess at 180 degrees celsius.
+Bake the donuts for 15 minutes at 180 degrees celsius.
 Let them cool before topping them with your meringue and banana caramel.

 - 100g dried banana